 - Install one near the stove for easy meal prep extensions.

-You can use these extra surfaces for dining or as laptop stations, making them mini marvels of flexibility.
+You can use these extra surfaces for dining or as laptop stations, making them quietly versatile workhorses.

 8. Collapsible Chairs for Multipurpose Living

 Compact folding or collapsible chairs are lifesavers in RVs.
-Use them indoors, take them outdoors, then stash them when not in use—no bulky stuff in sight.
+Use them indoors, take them outdoors, then stash them when you’re done, with no bulky furniture left in sight.
+They’re one of those simple pieces that quietly earn their keep every single trip.

 Cozy Touches